 Once awarded, SUSN Alumnae Legacy Projects are typically conducted and completed within a continuous one year period following appropriate administrative and Human Subjects Review approvals.

 Stanford University School of Nursing legacy proposal development & review process

 New SUSN Alumnae Legacy Project Grants are funded on a biannual basis, as funds permit.
 The proposal development and submission process begins with an idea, question or issue that is congruent with the aims of the Legacy grants.

 Once the idea has been developed, a proposal should be submitted to the SUSN Legacy review council .

 Projects with a research component should include hypotheses, a definition of the sample-population to be studied and a description of data collection and analysis.

-The Center for Nursing Research & Innovation will assist potential grant applicants with:
+The Office of Research, Patient Care Services will assist potential grant applicants with: